PanzerPeter/PanzerPeter/README.md

 # 💫 About Me:
 Machine Learning Engineer with a strong focus on practical AI systems, model training, and intelligent tooling.
-I build fast, clean, and scalable web interfaces using React, Vite, TypeScript, and TailwindCSS, and I’m equally comfortable working deeper in Rust, Python, and the occasional C++ when performance demands it.<br>I like turning complex problems into simple architectures and training models on my own hardware — mostly because it’s faster and definitely more fun.
+I build fast, clean, and scalable web interfaces using React, Vite, TypeScript, and TailwindCSS.
+And I’m equally comfortable working deeper in Rust, Python, and the occasional C++ when performance demands it.<br>I like turning complex problems into simple architectures and training models on my own hardware.
+Mostly because it’s faster and definitely more fun.
 Always improving, always experimenting, and always building something new.

 # 💻 Tech Stack: